guihcs/SayIt/README.md

 ## Say It - P2P Chat Application

-Say It is a enterprise chat solution.
+Say It is an enterprise chat solution.
 Send messages to your contacts in no time.

 ![](https://raw.githubusercontent.com/guilherme-fafic/SayIt/master/Home.png)